Field Guide to the R Mixed Model Wilderness

 library(dplyr); library(performance)

-We will start inspecting the data set firstly by looking at the class of each variable:
+We will start inspecting the data set first by looking at the class of each variable:

 'data.frame': 186 obs. of 5 variables: